osudrl/TeleJoy/README.md

-# CASSIE Telemetry in MuJoCo
+# TARANIS Telemetry to SDL Joystick

 This teensy (Arduino) sketch will read serial data from the XSR (X4RS_Rev1.1) telemetry reciever and decode the information into controller axes and buttons.
 This controller data can then be used to interact with the operating system as a Joystick device.